tednguyendev/nimble_challenge/README.md

 ## What's left
 ...
-- Improve codebase, make the code cleaner
+- Improve the codebase, make the code cleaner
 - Handle more edge cases
 - Improve UI-UX
 - Deploy the application to AWS using LightSail
 - Keep updating the documentation so that we can communicate asynchronously easier.

-## Things I will try to do if still have timeleft
+## Things I will try to do if I still have time left
 ...

 ## Benchmark